 Date Of Birth: October 11, 1962

 Among the ranks of Hollywood character actors, Joan Cusack provides consistently brilliant performances who never fails to win raves from critics, and yet remains largely unknown to mainstream moviegoers.
-Though she's been making films for almost 30 years, and even boasts two Oscar nominations, Cusack is more likely recognized as the big sis of popular actor John Cusack than for any of her fine screen performances.
+Though she's been making films for almost 30 years, and even boasts two Oscar nominations, Joan is more likely recognized as the big sis of popular actor John Cusack than for any of her fine screen performances.

 If there's such a thing as an acting gene, Cusack's parents most definitely had it, and they passed it on to their children.
 Her father (Dick Cusack) and all four of her siblings (Susie, John, Ann and Bill) are professional actors, all of which have appeared in at least three feature films.
-Yet Cusack did not have a Hollywood upbringing.
+Yet Joan did not have a Hollywood upbringing.
 Born in New York, Cusack was reared in a strongly Roman Catholic household in the Chicago suburb of Evanston.
 Her parents wanted their children to have a sense of social responsibility and encouraged them to participate in such enlightening experiences as volunteering at soup kitchens.

-Movies were also an important staple of the Cusack's upbringing.
+Movies were also an important staple of the Joan's upbringing.
 The comedies of Mel Brooks and Monty Python, in particular, helped her develop a pronounced comedic flair.
 She has very few fond memories of high school, yet her creative energies blossomed during those years through the training she undertook at Evanston's Piven Theater Workshop, where both she and brother John received tutelage.

-Cusack was 18 when she won her first feature film role, a bit part in My Bodyguard.
+Joan was 18 when she won her first feature film role, a bit part in My Bodyguard.
 Small appearances in such classic '80s teen flicks as Sixteen Candles and Grandview, U.S.A. followed over the course of the next several years.
-Cusack would also devoted herself to studying English at Wisconsin University, during this period of her life, where she sharpened her humorous instincts as a member of the Ark, an improv comedy troupe.
+Joan would also devoted herself to studying English at Wisconsin University, during this period of her life, where she sharpened her humorous instincts as a member of the Ark, an improv comedy troupe.